studiouniverse/Eyesore/README.md

 Code
 ---

-THE GAME MUST BE PLAYED ON LOCALHOST OR A SERVER DUE TO THIS LINE OF CODE: context.getImageData (I'm pretty sure WebGL has a similar issue).
+_THE GAME MUST BE PLAYED ON LOCALHOST OR A SERVER DUE TO THIS LINE OF CODE:_ `context.getImageData`.
+(I'm pretty sure WebGL has a similar issue).
 Levels are created by reading each pixel in the .gif files.
 Due to browser cross-origin policies, reading image data when being served over the file system (file://) doesn't always work (looking at you, Chrome).

 Creating levels using .gifs in Photoshop (super zoomed-in, with pencil tool) is neat.